Looking for Part 4? It’s here: https://atomicfeminist.com/2021/03/31/its-just-biology-part-4/

 Tamsin waited for Detective Buchanan so long she started to get bored and fidgety.
-She finished the Starbucks and was very tempted to forget the Vahkian’s rules and turn the phone back on.
+She polished off the Starbucks and was very tempted to forget the Vahkian’s rules and turn the phone back on.
 But she never got the chance.

 “Tammy,” a voice came from that dark corridor behind her, the one she assumed led to the bathrooms, and it was the wrong voice.
 “Hey, Tammy,” it said.
+“Still ruining your appetite filling up on Starbucks, I see.
+Too bad, the food here is mm-wah!”
+The sentence ended in a chef’s kiss.
 It was the wrong voice, totally the wrong voice, the wrongest wrong voice of them all, and every muscle in Tamsin’s body clenched as a surge of adrenaline coursed through her.
 She thought of that weird address the text had come from, and realized she was a fucking idiot.
 “Where’s your new friend at?
 I don’t see him anywhere?
 Do you?
 Do you see the nice detective man anywhere around?
 You didn’t think he was here, did you?
 Gosh, that has to be disappointing.”

 She didn’t say anything.
 There was nothing to say.
 She turned her head just enough to look over her shoulder with the very edge of her vision.